 Wherever the Blessed Mother chooses a place for her special activity of grace from the Schoenstatt Shrine, she also creates centres of education and renewal.
 The Schoenstatt Sisters of Mary help to staff these centres which serve as a natural and supernatural home for retreat participants.

 Our most important task is prayer, praying for the World, praying for the Church and praying for you!

-The community of the Schoenstatt Sisters of Mary was founded on 1st October 1926 in Schoenstatt, Germany by Father Joseph Kentenich.
+Our community, the Schoenstatt Sisters of Mary was founded on 1st October 1926 in Schoenstatt, Germany by Father Kentenich.
 We were founded initially to serve the growing Schoenstatt Movement.
 Our first Mother House was directly opposite the Original Shrine – today known as the Old House.
 As our community grew so did our tasks and our Sisters took up various positions throughout Germany.
 At the beginning of the first world war and the great danger of National Socialism our founder searched for a way to secure the future of Schoenstatt outside Germany.
-A daring decision was made to send young and inexperienced Sisters to a foreign country.
+A daring decision was made.
+Young and inexperienced Sisters were sent to a foreign country.
 The first Sisters arrived by boat in South Africa in January 1934.
-Since then we have spread to all continents in 29 countries with vocations from 35 nations.
+Thereafter we have spread to all continents in 29 countries with vocations from 35 nations.
 As an Institute of consecrated life, we strive to live the evangelical counsels without taking vows.